pvaneck/ai-in-nodejs/coding-a-deep-learning-model-using-tensorflow.js/README.md

 # An introduction to AI in Node.js

-This directory contains source code for exercises from the 'Coding a deep learning model using TensorFlow.js' tutorial.
+This directory contains source code for exercises from the [Coding a deep learning model using TensorFlow.js](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/coding-a-deep-learning-model-using-tensorflow-javascript/) tutorial.

 ## Contents